Tomgraham29/githubpractices/gitCommands.md

-Certainly!
 Here is a list of basic Git commands along with their use cases and examples to help you use Git effectively:

 ### 1. `git init`